Director of the U.S. Government Publishing Office

-The Public Printer was responsible for the administration of the GPO.
-The GPO, a legislative agency of the government, provided electronic access to and produced most printed matter for government, including the Congressional Record, Supreme Court decisions, passports, tax forms, internal government documents, and agency publications.
+The director is responsible for the administration of the GPO.
+The GPO, a legislative agency of the government, provides electronic access to and produced most printed matter for government, including the Congressional Record, Supreme Court decisions, passports, tax forms, internal government documents, and agency publications.
 The GPO did not print money, as that is a duty of the Bureau of Engraving and Printing.

 History

 Benjamin Franklin served as Public Printer for several of the American colonies prior to the establishment of the United States.
 The House and Senate had separate printers until 1861, when the GPO was established; its first superintendent was John D. Defrees.
 The first man with the title Public Printer of the United States was Almon M. Clapp.